Swarnashree/swarnashree.github.io/index.md

 - **Factoid Based Question Answering System for Biology Coursebooks**
 <br/> Build a Q&A system using QANUS skeletal framework.
 Devised and implemented custom chunking and parsing algorithms.
+<br/><br/> **Please refer to CV for more details on various other projects**

+## Professional Experience
+- **Smart FAQ Chatbot**
+<br/> Worked on building a smart FAQ chatbot that was trained on various FAQs in the Legal and Compliance domain.
+<br/> Took up complete ownership of the entire lifecycle of the product that also included building an efficient solution for retrieving answers for the questions. ( Implemented word-jumbling techniques, auto correct using hunspell, SVD for dimensionality reduction and ConceptNet based semantic parser )

 [CV](SWARNASHREE_MS_CV.pdf)  |  [LinkedIn](https://in.linkedin.com/in/swarnashree-mysore-sathyendra-47621a136)  |  [Mail: *ms dot swarnashree at gmail dot com*](mailto:ms.swarnashree@gmail.com)